facebookresearch/BenchMARL/README.md

 Let's now introduce each component in the library.

-### Experiment
-Experiment configurations are in [`benchmarl/conf/config.yaml`](benchmarl/conf/config.yaml), with the experiment hyperparameters in configured in [`benchmarl/conf/experiment`](benchmarl/conf/experiment).
+**Experiment**.
 An experiment is a training run in which an algorithm, a task, and a model are fixed.
-Experiments have to be configured by passing these values alongside a seed and their hyperparameters.
+Experiments are configured by passing these values alongside a seed and the experiment hyperparameters.
 The experiment [hyperparameters](benchmarl/conf/experiment/base_experiment.yaml) cover both on-policy and off-policy algorithms, discrete and continuous actions, and probabilistic and deterministic policies (as they are agnostic of the algorithm or task used).
 An experiment can be launched from the command line or from a script.
 See the [run](#run) section for more information.

-### Benchmark
+**Benchmark**.
 In the library we call `benchmark` a collection of experiments that can vary in tasks, algorithm, or model.
 A benchmark shares the same experiment configuration across all of its experiments.
+Benchmarks allow to compare different MARL components in a standardized way.
 A benchmark can be launched from the command line or from a script.
 See the [run](#run) section for more information.

-### Algorithms
-TBC
+**Algorithm**

 ### Tasks
 TBC
 ### Models